monaparty/XMPIP/XMPIP-0022.md

 ## Abstract ##

-This article defines the new message 'blobstore'.
+This article defines the new message 'binstore'.

 ## Motivation ##

 An upcoming feature "Monaparty Automation" requires a storage for message templates and scripts.
-A simple BLOB is enough for such requirements.
+A simple binary storage is enough for such requirements.

-In addition , the pure BLOB storage provides some more values to Monacoin chain as a store of value (SoV).
+In addition , the pure binary storage provides some more values to Monacoin chain as a store of value (SoV).

 ## Specification ##